NSchrading/NSchrading.github.io/data.md

 ### Data Cleanliness

-Not every sample actually contains a reason for staying or leaving.
+Not every instnace actually contains a reason for staying or leaving.
 Some may be sympathizing with those sharing, or reflecting on the trend itself.
 Others may be ads or jokes.
-An annotation study on 1000 random samples from the data was conducted with 4 annotators.
+An annotation study on 1000 random instances from the data was conducted with 4 annotators.
 The following chart shows the resulting distribution of classes in this data:

 ![alt text]({{ site.baseurl }}/assets/images/tweet_data.png "Class distribution in Tweet Data")